Red Cross Nurses Walk Off Job

 The dispute between Local 535 of the Service Employees International Union and the Red Cross centers on staffing, unscheduled reassignments and management refusal to pay licensed vocational nurses as much as registered nurses, said union spokeswoman Theresa Conrow.

-But Wright said supplies were well above optimum.
-The agency has 17,000 units of blood on hand, he said.
+The agency has 17,000 units of blood on hand for the two counties, he said.

 The union, which represents registered and licensed vocational nurses and technicians, sought a 6 percent, across-the-board raise for the first year of a three-year contract, followed by slightly lesser pay hikes.
 The Red Cross offered 4 percent, plus an additional 5 percent for LVNs for the first year, Ms. Conrow said.

 Red Cross nurses are among the lowest paid in Southern California, Ms. Contreras said.

 Top monthly pay for a Red Cross registered nurse is about $2,041, compared to $2,200 paid to entry-level registered nurses working for Kaiser Permanente hospitals, she said.

 Red Cross LVNs make about $1,570 a month, she said.